FreeCAD/freecad.workbench_starterkit/README.md

 `init.py` and `init_gui.py` are called at startup of FreeCAD.
 Do not put very time-intensive code in these files to reduce the start-up time.

+## Naming of freecad modules

+Several names are needed:
+- repository-name
+eg.: `Workbench-Starterkit`

+- the distribution-name
+This name is set in the [setup.py](setup.py) -> eg.: `name='freecad.workbench_starterkit'`

+- the package-name
+The name of the package which can be imported from python.
+Note that it's possible that there are several packages in one repository with only one setup.py.
+You simple specify all packages and modules in the `packages` section of the setup.py.
+This name must not contain any python operator symbols like "-".
+If the repository contains only one pthon-package it makes sense to choose the same names for the python-package and the pypi-package. eg.: `freecad.workbench_starterkit`

 ## rules

 **The "freecad" namespace is not allowed to be used directly.** This means it is not allowed to set any variables in the `__init__.py` of freecad.
 (But as with python3 this `__init__.py` should not exist anyway, this isn't a problem.)
 Further it's not allowed to add variables to the freecad-namespace directly.
 This can introduce name-clashes.

 not allowed: `freecad.myVariable = 10` allowed: `freecad.app.myVariable = 10`

 ## test your module/ workbench

 If you want to work on your extension you have the following options:

-- start FreeCAD from the root-directory you are working in (eg. TemplateExtension)
+- start FreeCAD from the root-directory you are working in (eg. workbench_starterkit)
 - simple link the extension to a location where python can find it.
 - pip install -e . adds the root-directory to easy_install.path.